 Yes, yes, our Canadian and Minnesotan friends are more than familiar with that “eh” at the end.

-**”K ‘ ” is a fun k’h sound with no vowel: First, say the word “Kick”… Now, say just the “K ‘ ” , making a hard K sound, stopping the air but without the “-ick”.
+**”K ‘ ” is an especially fun k’h sound with no vowel: First, say the word “Kick”… Now, say just the “K ‘ ” , making a hard K sound, stopping the air but without the “-ick”.
 Now, say the “K ‘ , insert a small pause, and add the “aah-bah” to get “K’…-aahbah’.

 Are we rolling now?